 Accidents resulting from another's negligence include slips and falls, automobile crashes, dog bites, and other foreseeable harms that could have been prevented had a defendant acted reasonably and with due care.

 It is important to note that personal injury lawsuits are separate from criminal charges.
-A person may be arrested by police and charged for battery, assault, or another crime, or they may not be.
+A person may be arrested by police and charged with battery, assault, or another crime, or they may not be.
 Despite what police decide to do and independent of any criminal charges or penalties, those who are injured by an intentional action can file a personal injury claim.

 Texas law generally requires that a plaintiff demonstrate the defect that existed when the product left the manufacturer's control.
 Some examples of defective products include faulty engines and tires, tainted pharmaceuticals, and malfunctioning medical equipment.

 Property owners are expected to take reasonable care to prevent injury to visitors of the property.
 When they fail to do so, they may face a premises liability claim.
-If a customer falls on a slippery store floor, for example, and sustains a broken bone or a back injury, they may have a premises liability claim.
+If a customer slips and falls on a wet store floor, for example, and sustains a broken bone or a back injury, they may have a premises liability claim.
 They may allege that the property owner failed to clean up properly and this led to the injury.

 A related area of premises liability claims has to do with Dram shop liability, or serving alcohol to a visibly impaired customer who subsequently injures another in an automobile collision.

-It is worth noting that a significant premises liability risk involves swimming pool accidents.
+A significant premises liability risk involves swimming pool accidents.
 Both public and private pools need to be carefully maintained and secured to prevent children and others from sustaining injury in these pools.
 In Fort Worth, this gained city-wide attention in 2021, when 40 out of 97 pools were closed following safety inspections.